-How to keep calm and make money (while others are losing theirs)
+How to keep calm and make money (while others lose theirs)

 Goldman Sachs analysts said the same thing, also in different words, advising investors to "look past the technical correction, focus on the fundamentals."

-Markets may have rebounded Tuesday, but analysts warn of uncertainty ahead.
-Indeed, New York futures are down at this point.
+Markets may be rebounding, but analysts warn of uncertainty ahead.
+Just look at what happened this morning, with New York futures down, then a slip at the open and then a bounce back.

 "It remains too early for the moment to suggest that this might be the end to this particular bout of weakness, given that we remain below the levels of where we closed Monday's trading session," said CMC Markets chief analyst Michael Hewson.